Veronica Falls: Veronica Falls (2011)

 After releasing their first two singles, the band recorded with veteran producer Guy Fixsen.
 They released their debut album Veronica Falls in September 2011 on Slumberland Records in the United States and Bella Union in the European Union, to generally favorable reviews.
 The album was preceded by the release of a single, "Bad Feeling", in August 2011.

 Waiting for Something to Happen (2013)

 In February 2013, the band released their second album, Waiting for Something to Happen.
 It was co-produced by Rory Attwell.
 The album's release was preceded by the "My Heart Beats" and "Teenage" singles in 2012.
 A music video for "Teenage" was released in November 2012.

 2014–present

 Since 2014, individual members of the band have been involved in separate projects.
-James Hoare formed The Proper Ornaments with Max Claps and released the album Wooden Heads in 2014.
+James Hoare formed The Proper Ornaments with Max Claps and released the album Wooden Head in 2014.
 He then co-led the band Ultimate Painting until the band's split in February 2018.
 Drummer Patrick Doyle worked under the name Boys Forever and released a self-titled album on 5 August 2016.
 Singer Roxanne Clifford began to release music as Patience in 2016.
 Patrick Doyle died on 4 March 2018.